abhiSyncd/Java-Threads-Step-By-Step/8-a-Custom_Thread_Pool/readMe.md

       > int maximumPoolSize,
       > long keepAliveTime,
       > TimeUnit unit,
       > BlockingQueue workQueue

-    - Cached Thread Pool
-      > 0
-      > Integer.MAX_VALUE,
-      > 60L,
-      > TimeUnit.SECONDS,
-      > new SynchronousQueue()
+      > RejectedExecutionHandler handler

     Here,
-    Do you see this SynchronousQueue?
     BlockingQueue works on following rules:
+    > Running Threads < CorePoolSize      : Executor creates a new thread
+    > Running Threads = CorePoolSize      : Executor adds request in the queue rather than adding a new thread.
+    > Running Threads > MaximumPoolSize   : Executor throws Exception

     > If fewer than corePoolSize threads are running, the Executor always prefers adding a new thread rather than queuing.
     > If corePoolSize or more threads are running, the Executor always prefers queuing a request rather than adding a new thread.
     > If a request cannot be queued, a new thread is created unless this would exceed maximumPoolSize, in which case, the task will be rejected.